 The Boys season 3 spoilers

-The Boys star Jack Quaid has told Inverse that “no one is okay” in season three, which should come as no surprise given the dramatic climax of the second instalment.
+The Boys star Jack Quaid has told Inverse that "no one is okay" in season 3, which should come as no surprise given the dramatic climax of the second instalment.

 Some clues from the season two finale could give us a hint about where The Boys’ story will go next, with Hughie (Quaid) joining the campaign of mysterious congresswoman Victoria Neuman (Claudia Doumit) after her true nature was revealed.